Exhibiting Boston Local Artists

 You may find that one piece that has personal meaning for you.
 "Beauty is in the eye of the beholder."

-SUBMIT YOUR WORK FOR SMALL ARTWORKS EXHIBITION
+SUBMIT YOUR WORK NOW

 The gallery is not responsible for any art left behind, demaged or lost.